jonathanelbailey/jonathanelbailey.github.io/_posts/2016-05-16-ovirt-up-and-running.md

 There's a score of options that you can play with to configure your VM, but for now we'll just focus on getting a demo machine up and running.
 Select RHEL as your operating system, and select 'tiny' as your instance type.
 Optimize for server, and enter the name of the machine.

 In instances images, click 'create', and create a small 8GB disk and attach it to the machine.
 Next, select your network for the VM's NIC to connect to.
 Under 'boot options' tab, add a cd drive, and attach the ISO to the drive.
 Click okay, and start the machine.
 Voila!
 You've created your first VM!

+For more information, go to [Ovirt's documentation](http://www.ovirt.org/documentation/) to further explore its functionality.